ailequal/hackintosh/README.md

 * you'll need to generate your ssh keys from scratch
 * some applications could reset themselves (like Google Chrome)
 * some applications could ask again for their license serial number (like Luminar), but other won't (like PhpStorm)
-* some os settings could be reset to default (like the screensaver)
+* some os settings could be reset to default (like the screensaver and the status bar)

 ## tips